openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 OpenVINO Development Tools include Model Optimizer, Benchmark Tool, Accuracy Checker, Post-Training Optimization Tool and Open Model Zoo tools including Model Downloader.
 If you want to install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.

-See [Install OpenVINO™ Development Tools](installing-model-dev-tools.md) for detailed steps.
+For detailed steps, see the [Install OpenVINO™ Development Tools](installing-model-dev-tools.md).

 ## What's Next?